EduSoftProjects/Vending-Management-System-Windows-App-/README.md

 <h4>A easy way to deploy the software around your business!</h4>
 <p>This software comes with everything you need to operate in order conditions.</p>
+<p>If you are having trouble managing your vending machines storage supply, this softwares makes things just easier.
+Manage products, stores, employers and more in one place.
+Also this software comes with a front-end ticket system to help monetorate problems related from your stores.</p>

 <h3>Before you install</h3>
 <p>Please make sure you have a computer that meets the <a href="#systems-requirements">systems requirements</a> to ensure the software runs without any problem</p>